thoughtram/blog/_posts/2015-06-29-shadow-dom-strategies-in-angular2.md

     url: "/angular/2015/05/18/dependency-injection-in-angular-2.html"
 date:       2015-06-29
 update_date: 2016-08-11
-summary:    "Angular 2 has been rewritten from scratch to take advantage of a lot of new technologies that are coming to the web.
-One of those technologies are Web Components.
-In fact, Web Components is a set of four technologies: HTML Imports, Templates, Shadow DOM and Custom Elements.
-Angular uses templates for structural DOM changes, and Shadow DOM for styles and DOM encapsulation.
+summary:    "Angular Shadow DOM for styles and DOM encapsulation.
 This article explores Angular 2's view encapsulation and how we can use it."

 categories:
   - angular